Identifying and achieving the permanency objective

 Permanent care

 Permanent care provides a safe and secure care arrangement with specific carers until the child is 18 years old.
-It is the preferred means of providing alternate permanent care for a child where there is no consent for adoption, as is the case in most instances.
+It is the preferred means of providing alternate permanent care for a child in most instances.

-This objective may be selected where a child is already placed with a kinship or foster carer who is available to become the child’s permanent care parent, or where a permanent care parent is yet to be identified.
+This objective may be appropriate where a child is already placed with a kinship or foster carer who is available to become the child’s permanent carer, or where a permanent carer is yet to be identified.

-If the current carer is not willing or able to become the child’s permanent carer, and is not a suitable carer under a long-term care order, other appropriate permanent carers will need to be identified and the child matched with new carers.
+If the current carer is not willing or able to become the child’s permanent carer and is not a suitable carer under a long-term care order, other appropriate permanent carers will need to be identified and the child matched with new carers.
 In all instances, alternative permanent carers in the child’s kinship network should be identified and considered first.
-A consultation with an adoption and permanent care team should be arranged as soon as it seems likely permanent care will be the appropriate permanency objective, and a referral should be made immediately after the decision is made.
+A consultation with a permanent care team should be arranged as soon as it seems likely permanent care will be the appropriate permanency objective, and a referral should be made immediately after the decision is made.

-An alternative to a permanent care order that may be considered in some cases is an order of the Family Court.
+An alternative to a permanent care order that may be considered in some cases is an order of the Federal Circuit and Family Court of Australia.
 This may be an appropriate means of transferring parental responsibility to a kinship carer until the child is 18.
 The process involves a carer being prepared to be the applicant for the order, and the department may have to assist them with the application.
 The CYFA includes provisions enabling this process.
 Consult with CPLO or divisional legal representative.

 Long-term out-of-home care